ItsEcholot/ContainerNursery/README.md

   <img alt="Maintenance" src="https://img.shields.io/maintenance/yes/2021">
 </p>

-Written in Node.js, this application acts as a reverse proxy and stops Docker containers which haven't been accessed recently.
+Written in Node.js, this application acts as a HTTP reverse proxy and stops Docker containers which haven't been accessed recently.
 Currently active Websocket connections are also taken into account before stopping the container.

 To improve the user experience a loading page is presented, which automatically reloads when the containers webserver is ready.

-The application listens on port `80` for traffic.
+The application listens on port `80` for HTTP traffic.

 **This application is a rough draft at its current stage, it may contain all sorts of nasty bugs and the code quality is 'meh' at best.
 PRs / Bug reports are welcomed.**